 Feeling discouraged at the slowness and secrecy of God’s plan?
 Remember the truths Jesus revealed.
 What seems small and insignificant now will become the largest of all kingdoms one day.

-Question: What helps you when God’s plan seems stalled?
+Tell me what you think: What helps you when God’s plan seems stalled?
 To leave a comment, just click here.

 This post is adapted from Wayne’s book, Waiting on God: What to Do When God Does Nothing.